animedaisuki/fe.jpchat/README.md

 The website also incorporates real-time chat services built on WebSocket.
 Users can effortlessly add friends and engage in conversations.
 The Video and Voice chat functionalities are provided through WebRTC for a seamless and lag-free experience.

 # Features
-AI Cat Girl Companion: Customizable and interactive Live2D powered AI.
+- `AI Cat Girl Companion`: Customizable and interactive Live2D powered AI.
 Real-time Chat: Fast and reliable chat service.
 Multi-language Support: Fluent communication in Chinese and Japanese.
 Video & Voice Chat: Smooth WebRTC integrated video and voice chat.